4nirudh5/Bollowood_gender_stereotype_analysis/README.md

 ## Conclusion:
 I think that the first two analysis is enough for the directors to understand what is common and think of new stories or breake some stereotypes present.

+## output:
+We need count , average centrality and mentions as input

 ## test:
 https://4nirudh5-bollowood-gender-stereotype-analysis-app-66alu5.streamlitapp.com/